the-amansharma/PrepZone/README.md

 ## <a name="introduction">🤖 Introduction</a>

-IntervueAI is an innovative, AI-powered platform designed to help users prepare for job interviews through real-time voice interactions.
+PrepZone is an innovative, AI-powered platform designed to help users prepare for job interviews through real-time voice interactions.
 Built with Next.js for both the frontend and backend, Firebase for seamless authentication and data management, and styled using Tailwind CSS, the application integrates Vapi AI voice agents to simulate real interview scenarios.
 Leveraging the power of Google Gemini, it provides instant, intelligent feedback to help users improve their performance.
-Whether you're a fresh graduate or an experienced professional, IntervueAI offers a sleek, responsive, and immersive experience tailored to modern job preparation needs.
+Whether you're a fresh graduate or an experienced professional, PrepZone offers a sleek, responsive, and immersive experience tailored to modern job preparation needs.

 ## <a name="tech-stack">⚙️ Tech Stack</a>